 16When the five lords of the Philistines had seen it, they returned to Ekron the same day.

-17These are the golden tumors that the Philistines returned for a trespass offering to Yahweh: for Ashdod one, for Gaza one, for Ashkelon one, for Gath one, for Ekron one;
+17These are the gold tumors that the Philistines returned for a trespass offering to Yahweh: one for Ashdod, one for Gaza, one for Ashkelon, one for Gath, one for Ekron;

-18and the golden mice, according to the number of all the cities of the Philistines belonging to the five lords, both of fortified cities and of country villages, even to the great stone on which they set down the ark of Yahweh.
-That stone remains to this day in the field of Joshua of Beth-shemesh.
+18and the gold mice, according to the number of all the cities of the Philistines belonging to the five lords, both of fortified cities and of country villages, as far as the great stone on which they set down the ark of Yahweh.
+To this day it is in the field of Joshua of Beth-shemesh.

-20The men of Beth-shemesh said, “Who is able to stand before Yahweh, this holy God?
-To whom should he go up from us?”
+20And the men of Beth-shemesh said, “Who is able to stand before Yahweh, this holy God?
+And to whom should he go up away from us?”

-2It came to pass, from the day that the ark stayed in Kiriath-jearim, that the time was long; for it was twenty years, and all the house of Israel lamented after Yahweh.
+2And it came to pass, from the day that the ark stayed in Kiriath-jearim, that a long time passed, for it was twenty years, and all the house of Israel lamented after Yahweh.

 4Then the children of Israel removed the Baals and the Ashtaroth and served Yahweh only.